ttyobiwan/ttyobiwan/README.md

 <h1>Hi 👋, I'm Piotr</h1>
 <h3>Software Engineer from Poland</h3>

-🔭 I’m currently working at [Scoutbee](https://scoutbee.com/) as a Backend Engineer
+🔭 Currently working at [Scoutbee](https://scoutbee.com/) as a Backend Engineer

 🌱 Building backend stuff with Python and Go

-🔍 Interested in concurrency, operating systems and distributed services
+🔍 Interested in concurrency, operating systems, and distributed services

 📚 In free time, writing some technical articles